Clothing in Sudan: Men

-The national traditional attire for men is the Jalabiya, a long white garmet and can vary based on the region and ethnic background.
+The national traditional attire for men is the Jalabiya, a long white garment and can vary based on the region and ethnic background.
 The Jalabiya has remained a popular fashion choice for Sudanese men across different tribes.

 Different regions within Sudan showcase unique fashion influences.
 In the Nubian region, clothing reflects the remnants of the great Kush civilization with its bright colors and playful designs.
 Eastern Sudanese men wear a longer Jalabiya accompanied by loose pants and vests, while western Sudan exhibits a mix of tribal and foreign influences, resulting in modern designs and African fabric patterns.

 Wearing Jibba, Taqiyah (cap), and Markoob is common.